What accessible content is

 Why accessible web content matters

-Everyone experiences digital content differently.
-How people use our websites depends on their abilities, situation and the technology they use.
+People use our websites to find information, apply for services and understand what to do next.
+How they use our content depends on their abilities, situation and the technology they use.

 For example, someone might: